AdaCore/gnatcoverage/tools/gnatcov/README.md

 3. Build or install Libadalang: please refer to [Libadalang's instructions](https://github.com/adacore/libadalang#quick-guide-to-use-libadalang).
+    Note that when building GNATcoverage's `master` branch, you should use Libadalang and Langkit's `stable` branches as well.

 4. If your GNAT toolchain does not come with a `gnat_util` library (search for `gnat_util.gpr`), create one within the gnatcov source tree